Equilibrium Thermodynamics and Neutrino Decoupling in Quasi-Metric Cosmology: Motivating quasi-metric relativity

 To reduce space-time to 4 dimensions, one obtains the quasi-metric space-time manifold $\cal N$ by slicing the submanifold determined by the equation $x^0=ct$ out of the 5-dimensional differentiable manifold ${\cal M}{\times} {\bf R}_1$.
 It is essential that this slicing is unique since the two global time coordinates should be physically equivalent; the only reason to separate between them is that they are designed to parameterize fundamentally different physical phenomena.
 Since the geometric structure on ${\cal N}$ is inherited from that on ${\cal M}{\times}{\bf R}_1$ just by restricting the fields to ${\cal N}$ (no projections), the 5-dimensional degenerate metric fields ${\bf {\bar g}}_t$ and ${\bf g}_t$ may be regarded as one-parameter families of Lorentzian 4-metrics on $\cal N$ (this terminology is merely a matter of semantics).
 Note that there exists a set of particular coordinate systems especially well adapted to the geometrical structure of quasi-metric space-time, {\em the global time coordinate systems} (GTCSs).
 A coordinate system is a GTCS iff the time coordinate $x^0$ is related to $t$ via $x^0=ct$ in ${\cal N}$.

-Since the role of $t$ is to describe how the cosmic expansion directly influences space-time geometry, $t$ should enter ${\bf {\bar g}}_t$ and ${\bf g}_t$ explicitly as a scale factor.
+The role of $t$ in ${\bf {\bar g}}_t$ and ${\bf g}_t$ is to describe how the cosmic expansion influences space-time geometry.
+The {\em global} part of this $t$-dependence should enter ${\bf {\bar g}}_t$ and ${\bf g}_t$ explicitly as a scale factor.
 However, unlike its counterpart in the RW-models, this scale factor cannot be calculated from dynamical equations, but must be an ``absolute'' quantity.
 Since the form of the scale factor should not introduce any extra arbitary scale or parameter, the only possibile option for a scale factor with the dimension of length is to set it equal to $ct$.
-This scale factor may be multiplied by a second, dimensionless scale factor taking into account the effects of gravity.
-But since the geometry of the FHSs in $({\cal N},{\bf {\bar g}}_t)$ is postulated to represent a measure of gravitational scales in terms of atomic units, any extra dimensionless scale factor should enter ${\bf {\bar g}}_t$ as a conformal factor.
+In $({\cal N},{\bf {\bar g}}_t)$, this scale factor may be multiplied by a second, dimensionless scale factor taking into account basic effects of gravity.
+But since the basic geometry of the FHSs in $({\cal N},{\bf {\bar g}}_t)$ is postulated to represent a measure of gravitational scales in terms of atomic units, any extra dimensionless scale factor should enter ${\bf {\bar g}}_t$ as a conformal factor.
+Furthermore, since there is no reason to introduce any nontrivial spatial topology, the global basic geometry of the FHSs (neglecting the effects of gravity) should be that of the 3-sphere ${\bf S^3}$.
+However, any restriction on the global geometry of the FHSs implies the existence of prior 3-geometry.
+This prior 3-geometry should not restrict the general form of the metric family explicitly though (but see equation (13) below).